This story originally appeared at The Current.

 “My work visualizing scientific concepts took shape after a series of fortuitous interactions with graduate students in the ecology, evolution and marine biology program at UCSB,” said Hirsch, a doctoral student in the labs of Jennifer Jacobs and Yon Visell.
 “These researchers were interested in communicating their data in more immersive, experiential ways and my background in technology was a good fit for exploring that space.”

-What began as a couple of collaborations became an ongoing effort to visualize natural concepts that are at the edge of our everyday eyes and ears: the way multitudes of tiny phytoplankton each influence the balance of oxygen and carbon in the air in his work fLUX(link is external), or the unexpected emergent phenomena even in the presence of rigid control, in his work 3.34(link is external).
+What began as a couple of collaborations became an ongoing effort to visualize natural concepts that are at the edge of our everyday eyes and ears: the way multitudes of tiny phytoplankton each influence the balance of oxygen and carbon in the air in his work fLUX, or the unexpected emergent phenomena even in the presence of rigid control, in his work 3.34.

 “For the past two years, I’ve been fortunate to collaborate with Mark,” said Jacobs, an assistant professor at UCSB’s departments of media arts and technology and of computer science, and one of Hirsch’s advisors.
 “During this period, he has distinguished himself as an interdisciplinary artist and researcher with both creative vision and drive.
 Developing custom technological tools, methods and materials in his research has allowed Mark to create new forms of sculpture and performance in his art practice, while also making contributions to engineering research venues.
 He’s also a wonderful team member and a great mentor for the junior students in my lab.
 Any organization or institution Mark works with in the future is extremely fortunate to have him.”